Information for families and friends (carers)

 Who are these pages for?

-The term carer is used on this website to refer to the diverse range of relationships of those who support someone living with BPD in a voluntary capacity.
+The term carer refers to the diverse range of relationships of those who support someone living with BPD in a voluntary capacity.
 It is inclusive of biological/non-biological family members (parents, grandparents, children and extended family), spouses, partners, friends and supporters.

-You also may not identify yourself as a 'carer' and rather feel that you're doing what anyone would do when you care about someone else and that's absolutely OK.
+You may not identify yourself as a 'carer', rather feel that you're doing what anyone would do when you care about someone else.
 However, mental health services may refer to you as a carer.
+This content is therefore provided for you.

 Language